 The Neptune Pine smartwatch which started as a Kickstarter project in February last year and it seems the $100,000 funded for Kickstarter project did played out the promise to produce the first standalone Android smartwatch.
-The Neptune Pine comes with what we expect in a smartwatch i.e a camera, calling , texting and other sharing functions.
-The Neptune Pine is powered by a dual-core Snapdragon S4 processor clocked at 1.2GHz and a 512MB of RAM.
+Pine comes with what we expect in a smartwatch i.e a camera, calling , texting and other sharing functions.
+The Neptune Pine is powered with a dual-core Snapdragon S4 processor clocked at 1.2GHz along with 512MB of RAM.

 The Neptune Pine has got the taste of Android 4.1 Jelly Bean as the operating system and a built-in rechargeable 810mAh battery.
 However, the Neptune Pine doesn’t live up to full potential like Pebble and Samsung Galaxy Gear and its just because they are connected to a smartphone.
 For more details, visit the official website.
 What do you think about this standalone Android smartwatch?
 Stay tuned for more updates.

 - Google Adiantum Is An Encryption For Low-end Smart Devices - February 11, 2019

 - Qualcomm Snapdragon 712 Mobile Chipset - February 10, 2019

 - How To Start Your Own Blog In Simplest Way - November 11, 2018